batcholi/Archean_wiki/src/components/controllers/Numpad.md

 The Numpad is a component that provides a touch-sensitive numeric keypad for sending numerical values to other components.

 # Usage
-You can enter a numerical value using the touch buttons of the numeric keypad by pressing the `F` key, and they will be displayed on the Numpad screen but only become effective/updated when the validation button (green) is pressed.
+You can enter a numerical value using the touch buttons of the numeric keypad by pressing the `F` key, and they will be displayed on the Numpad screen but only become effective/updated when the confirm button (green) is pressed.

 The yellow button allows you to delete the last entered digit, while the red button allows you to clear everything.

 > - If the current value is negative, you can make it positive again by pressing the `-` touch button.
+> - When the confirm button is pressed, a `1` is sent to channel 1 for 1 tick, otherwise `0` is sent.